E1emN/react-starter/README.md

 React, Webpack, Babel, Sass.

-Also you can use TypeScript, just change to 'ts' branch.
+Also you can code with TypeScript, just change to 'ts' branch.

 After cloning, don't forget remove .git file